BahneGork/notenote.link/_notes/No Graph/5e Reference/Class Features.md

----title: Class Features---
+---title: Class Featurestags: notesseason: summertoc: truecomments: true---
 # Class Features

 When you gain a new level in a class, you get its features for that level.
 You don't, however, receive the class's starting equipment, and a few features have additional rules when you're multiclassing: Channel Divinity, Extra Attack, Unarmored Defense, and Spellcasting.